anko/objerve/readme.markdown

-When one change triggers multiple callbacks, the order they are called depends on whether the change is constructive or destructive:   If the property is being created or changed, callbacks are called in root→leaf bottom-up order.
-If the property is being deleted, callbacks are called in leaf→root top-down order.
+When one change triggers multiple callbacks, the order they are called depends on whether the change is constructive or destructive:   If the property is being created or changed, callbacks are called in root→leaf order.
+If the property is being deleted, callbacks are called in leaf→root order.

 Because of this feature, your listeners can setup or teardown state (e.g. managing DOM elements) in response to creation or deletion, and sub-properties